 A penalty try is awarded between the goal posts if foul play by the opposing team prevents a probable try from being scored, or scored in a more advantageous position.
-A player guilty of this must be cautioned and temporarily suspended or sent off.
+A player guilty of this must be cautioned and shown a yellow card or sent off.
 No conversion is attempted.